 The United States is known to be strict with granting entry to foreign nationals.
 However, a visit visa is not as hard to acquire as you might imagine.
 According to the US Department of State, Bureau of Consular Affairs, of the total number of Indians who travelled to the United States in May 2017, maximum were those traveling on a B1 or B2 visa.
 So, you may not have a lot to worry about, although it is important to crack the interview to get your visa.

-Tips for Cracking the B2 Visa Interview
+Tips for attending B2 Visa Interview

 Go through your employer’s website and be thorough with all the information that you may require.
 Understand the project you are being sent for and be clear of your role in it.
 You can look at frequently asked questions in a B2 visa interview and be prepared with answers to those.